vargo96/fkg-mini-project-refinement/README.md

     In the first iteration we go through all the refinements of **Thing** and for each we do a refinement step and only keep the best refinement of the resulting set.
 E.g. we would take Atom do one refinement step and keep the best one, then we would do the same for Bond etc. Afterward, this process continues in the next iteration with the refinements that were found in the first step and so on.

-    Best here means which refinement has the highest F1-Score on the train set and the length of a concept is used as a tiebreaker.
+    Here best means which refinement has the highest F1-Score on the train set and the length of a concept is used as a tiebreaker.

 4. **Predict and write the result file:**

-   The remaining test individuals are then classified with the best concept we found during training of our algorithm (whether the concept en tails an individual or not).
+   The remaining test individuals are then classified with the best concept we found during training of our algorithm (whether the concept entails an individual or not).
    We receive the predictions of all the individuals for each learning problem and the prediction results are written in a single turtle [result](result.ttl) file.